 Alabama - Some people convicted of a felony may apply to have their vote restored immediately upon completion of their full sentence.
 Those convicted of certain felony offenses such as murder, rape, incest, sexual crime against children, and treason are not eligible for re-enfranchisement.

-Arizona - Automatic voting restoration upon completion of sentence and payment of all fines for first-time, single felony offenders.
-Second time felony offenders may apply for restoration with their county after completion of their sentence.
+Arizona - Automatic voting restoration upon completion of sentence and payment of all fines for first-time, single-felony offenders.
+Second-time felony offenders may apply for restoration with their county after completion of their sentence.
+Instructions for Voting Restoration, State of Arizona (accessed Oct.
+24, 2017)

 Florida - On Mar.
 9, 2011 the Florida rules of Executive Clemency were toughened.
 Automatic restoration of civil rights and the ability to vote will no longer be granted for any offenses.
 All individuals convicted of any felony will now have to apply for executive clemency after a five year waiting period.
 Individuals who are convicted, or who have previously been convicted, of certain felonies such as murder, assault, child abuse, drug trafficking, arson, etc. are subject to a seven year waiting period and a clemency board hearing to determine whether or not the ability to vote will be restored.

 Prior to the Mar.
-9, 2011 rule change some individuals convicted of nonviolent felonies were re-enfranchised automatically by the Clemency Board upon completion of their full sentence, including payment of fines and fees.
+9, 2011 rule change, some individuals convicted of nonviolent felonies were re-enfranchised automatically by the Clemency Board upon completion of their full sentences, including payment of fines and fees.

 According to the Florida Rights Restoration Coalition website (accessed Aug.
 15, 2012), "If you were convicted of a felony in another state and had your civil rights restored before you became a Florida resident, you do not need to apply for RCR [restoration of civil rights] in Florida."